vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/shAnakara-darshanam/sachchidAnandendraH/kulakaraNi-devarAvaH/guidelines-to-shAnkara-vedAnta.md

 ii) Vedana Anubhava—the emotions or feelings or mental conceptions which occur bereft of the functions of sense organs only in the mind just as anger, happiness, devotion, jealousy etc, including the mystic experiences of Yoga philosophy,+++(4)+++

-it is impossible to recognise that there is our true nature which is called as Anubhava Swarūpa and in which all types of experiences culminate and which is the witness of all modifications of Artahkarana including the Me-notion' and hence it is difficult to penetrate the secrets of Shankara-Vedānta.
+it is impossible to recognise that there is our true nature which is called as Anubhava Swarūpa and in which all types of experiences culminate and which is the witness of all modifications of Artahkarana including the 'Me-notion' and hence it is difficult to penetrate the secrets of Shankara-Vedānta.
 Echoing this view Shri Shankara has declared in his Sūtra-Bhāshya—1/1/4 that,

-Objection: Atman being the object of the 'Me-notion it is not reasonable to say that he is known only from the Upanishads.
+> Objection: Atman being the object of the 'Me-notion' it is not reasonable to say that he is known only from the Upanishads.

-Reply : Not so.
+> Reply : Not so.
 For we have refuted this position by saying that this Ātman is the Witness of that Ego.

 24

-GUIDE-LINES TO SHANKARA-VEDANTA

-(To explain); Leaving aside the erroneous) know fedge of the Self as the agent of actions ) as contained in The idea of 'p', the reăt Self-which is the witness of the idea of "l" which exists in all creatures, which is without any difference of degrees, and which is one, unchanging eternał, and all pervasive consciousness (such a Self) is not known as the Self of all by anyone in the section of the Vedas dealing with virtuous deeds, op in the scriptures of the logicians.
+(To explain); Leaving aside the (erroneous) knowledge of the Self as the agent (of actions ) as contained in the idea of 'I', the real Self-which is the witness of the idea of "I" which exists in all creatures, which is without any difference of degrees, and which is one, unchanging eternal, and all pervasive consciousness (such a Self) is not known as the Self of all by anyone in the section of the Vedas dealing with virtuous deeds, or in the scriptures of the logicians.+++(4)+++

-This is the best book of the Huge building of Shankara-Vedānta.
+This is the best book of the huge building of Shankara-Vedānta.
 So at first an aspirant should cognise this Witness as one's own Self through the teachings of the Shāstra and the Guru.
 After cognising this, he will be able to take a stand in this true nature and then he will be fit to understand the secrets of the teachings of Shankara Vedānta.
 This is the most important principle in Shankara Vedānta.

 Commonly in the empirical dealings when one wants to know something, he does so with his instruments such as mind, intellect and sense organs.
 With the aid of these instruments one gains the knowledge of the external phenomena.
-This position is called as the knowership of Pramātp (gerą) This Pramāts is described in the above Bhāshya-sentence as Aham Pratyaya Kart; ( TE FETTFC ) meaning, knower, doer enjoyer etc., and all these are included in one word, i.e. the 'Me-notion or the sense of \'.
-This type of procedure is enough to know the other objects as well as the psycological plane.
-But in Vedānta, it is a very difficult and subtle task as one has to cease his identification with mind-intellect-sense organs through discrimination according to the teachings of the Shāstra and the Guru, So here an introvert mind is necessarily required.
+This position is called as the knowership of Pramātr̥.
+This Pramātr̥ is described in the above Bhāshya-sentence as Aham Pratyaya-Kartr̥ meaning, knower, doer enjoyer etc., and all these are included in one word, i.e. the 'Me-notion' or the sense of I. This type of procedure is enough to know the other objects as well as the psycological plane.
+But in Vedānta, it is a very difficult and subtle task as one has to cease his identification with mind-intellect-sense organs through discrimination according to the teachings of the Shāstra and the Guru.+++(5)+++ So here an introvert mind is necessarily required.

-When an aspirant turns inward upto the Witnessing principle of life, which is beyond the ‘Me-notion', at that time he remains as the Witness and he can objectify his own
+When an aspirant turns inward upto the Witnessing principle of life, which is beyond the ‘Me-notion', at that time he remains as the Witness and he can objectify his own 'Me-notion' or 'Ego'.
+This remaining as the Witnessing Principle is called here as cognising the Witnessing Principle of life.

-COGNISING THE WITNESSING PRINCIPLE OF LIFE

-25

-Me-notion' or 'Ego', This remaining as the Witnessing Princi ple is called here as cognising the Witnessing Principle of life.
 Here 'cognising' means quite unlike the cognising of the other objects.
 Here it is just remaining as the Self.
 To stay in one's own nature is called by Shankara as "fafourchta 917FTF#"-Gi-Bh-3/30 & 18/49; par C#ghafa 37CFETTAH”—Gi-Bh—18/54.

 In this connection, one should not misunderstand that the 'remaining as the Self' means we shall attain a state like Nirvikalpa Samādhi etc., where there are no dealings.
 That is why Shankara has warned in S.Bh